Ferryistaken/ml-big-data-application-columbia/notes/Day1.md

 (I): Collect data -> Process Data -> ML -> Backtest

 (II): Build the model in a software package, so that when you use your model with new data, the result is still accurate.
+(Software product)

 new data -> your package -> accurate prediction

+In the final project we will finish this pipeline

+Y: Response Variable:
+Can be continous:
+- For example a stock price or temperature
+Or discrete:
+- Finite number of possibilities (static)
+- For example cats vs dog, a dice roll

+X can be continous or discrete, and it will not change how we view Y.

+**Classification** deals with discrete variables.
+**Regression** deals with continous variables.